 I had rent coming up and had to survive for the next month until I figure out my next steps.
 I didn’t have other cards or any cash tucked under a mattress.

 By that time Estring (the “Hell No” man) was casually stalking me in coworking cafes and I was intentionally ignoring him but keeping in touch (sometimes he was ending up in my apartment after random jungle trips cause #girlsgottahavefun)

 Truth is, I enjoyed the attention and I kind of found him a little bit funny.

 So I tell him about my crazy troubles.

 — “Emmm… $800 for rent, maybe $500 to live until I get everything sorted… Maybe?”

 — “I’ll get you the cash tomorrow.
 You can pay me back when you sort it all out.”

 The next day $1,300 cash was lying on my kitchen table.

 No expectations, no proof that I’ll give it back.
 We barely knew each other.
 We met less than three weeks ago.

-I was a bit shocked, a lot relieved and a little in love.
+I was a bit shocked, a lot relieved, and a little in love.
 I could trust this guy.
-Not only he’s generous but he’s also caring and trustworthy.
+Not only is he generous but he’s also caring and trustworthy.